grayhatdevelopers/node-get-installed-apps/README.md

 If you want to use macOS-specific methods separately, you can do it like this.

 ```
-import {getMacInstalledApps} from 'get-installed-apps'
+import {getMacInstalledApps} from 'get-installed-apps-linux'

 getMacInstalledApps().then(apps => {
   console.log(apps)
 })
 ```

-`getMacInstalledApps` has a optional parameter directory, default is '/Applications', you can set it to what you need.
+`getMacInstalledApps` has a optional parameter directory.
+The default is '/Applications', you can set it to what you need.

 If you want to use Windows-specific methods separately, you can do it like this.

 ```
-import {getWinInstalledApps} from 'get-installed-apps'
+import {getWinInstalledApps} from 'get-installed-apps-linux'

 getWinInstalledApps().then(apps => {
   console.log(apps)